-The Board of Directors is headed by Chairman of the Board and Chief Executive Officer (Representative) Hiromichi Iwasa, and consists of eight internal directors (Hiromichi Iwasa, Masanobu Komoda, Yoshikazu Kitahara, Kiyotaka Fujibayashi, Yasuo Onozawa, Takashi Yamamoto, Takashi Ueda, and Wataru Hamamoto) and four outside directors (Masako Egawa, Masafumi Nogimori, Tsunehiro Nakayama, and Shinichiro Ito) and makes decisions on material issues of Mitsui Fudosan and monitors the business execution status of directors.
-In addition, under Article 373 (1) of the Companies Act, Mitsui Fudosan has designated a special managing director who may pass judgment on the urgent acquisition of assets via bidding, etc., when so empowered by the Board of Directors under Article 362 (4) of the Companies Act.
-The corporate auditors also attend meetings of the Board of Directors and provide opinions as necessary.
+The Board of Directors, headed by Chairman Hiromichi Iwasa and comprising twelve members, including eight internal directors (Hiromichi Iwasa, Masanobu Komoda, Yoshikazu Kitahara, Kiyotaka Fujibayashi, Yasuo Onozawa, Takashi Yamamoto, Takashi Ueda, and Wataru Hamamoto) and four outside directors (Masafumi Nogimori, Tsunehiro Nakayama, Shinichiro Ito, and Eriko Kawai), decides on issues material to Mitsui Fudosan and monitors the execution of business by managing directors.

+Matters concerning the Board of Directors are as follows, set in accordance with the Company's Articles of Incorporation and company rules such as those regarding the Board of Directors.

+1. Role of the Board of Directors